hiltmon/hiltmon.github.io/content/blog/text-editor-addict/index.md

 - [MultiMarkdown Composer](http://multimarkdown.com): Lovely Markdown editing and preview tool, really the reference application, but a tad rustic for my needs.
 It’s still installed though, just in case.
 - [Espresso](http://macrabbit.com/espresso/): Used to be my static web site tool, moved to Coda 2.
 - [Writeroom](http://www.hogbaysoftware.com/products/writeroom/): The original distraction-free editor, now replaced with Byword and iA Writer.
-- [MarsEdit](http://www.red-sweater.com/marsedit/): One of my oldest tools, used to do all my blogging against Blogger and Wordpress in it.
-Now using [Octopress](http://octopress.org) and Byword, so no longer need it
+- [MarsEdit]: One of my oldest tools, used to do all my blogging against Blogger and Wordpress in it.
+Now using [Octopress](https://github.com/octopress/octopress) and Byword, so no longer need it
 - [Yojimbo](http://www.barebones.com/products/yojimbo/): Text notes containing all my secret and personal data, nicely packaged, tagged and encrypted.
 Mostly moved to [1Password](https://agilebits.com/onepassword) for codes, serial numbers and other key numbers.

 And I am testing: